-Prairies Virtually all the Kankakee valley lies within Illinois' former Grand Prairie.
+Prairies Virtually all the Kankakee valley lies within Illinois's former Grand Prairie.
 Here was where the sprawling natural province known as the Prairie Peninsula encroached on North America's eastern forest.
-More than 90% of the valley was prairie (including savannas) when Euro-American travelers first saw it.
+More than 90 percent of the valley was prairie (including savannas) when Euro-American travelers first saw it.
 The experience led many to compare this part of the state to a sea of grass—a description that was more than poetically apt.
 Like oceans, much of the Kankakee valley's tallgrass country was wet and hard to cross in bad weather and while no one need fear drowning on the prairie, no one on the ocean had to contend with the biting flies that made traveling during the day more perilous than did prairie wolves.

 Fires on open grasslands like the Grand Prairie kill encroaching trees in their seedling stages.
 This is one reason (along with extra moisture) why forests in Illinois tend to hug the hollows of streams, or are found in the leeward side of glacial moraines, where fires burn cooler.
 In much of the Kankakee valley, however, the un-incised landscape offered trees little shelter against prairie fires.

 The original forests that lined the two main rivers were filled with hardwoods like white oaks, ash, hickory, and black walnut.
 These species were quick to fall to the ax.
 Commercial lumbermen sold them for rails, posts, firewood, and lumber.
 Most of today's woods are second-growth forest, sprouted from cut-over woods and now themselves a century or more old.